Secret Six (comics): Original Secret Six

 The Secret Six first appeared during the Silver Age of Comic Books in the initial team's seven-issue title Secret Six (May 1968 – May 1969).

 Unusually, the premiere issue's story began on the cover, and continued on the interior's page one.
-This strike team of covert operatives consisted of August Durant, Lili de Neuve, Carlo di Rienzi, Mike Tempest, Crimson Dawn and King Savage.
+This strike team of covert operatives consisted of August Durant, Lili de Neuve, Carlo di Rienzi, Mike Tempest, Crimson Dawn, and King Savage.

 Created by writer E. Nelson Bridwell and artist Frank Springer, the ongoing series ceased publication with the identity of Mockingbird unrevealed.
 The first two issues were reprinted in The Brave and the Bold #117 and #120 (March and July 1975).

 Secret Six revived

 Writer Martin Pasko and artist Dan Spiegle introduced an updated version of the team as an eight-page feature in the anthology title Action Comics Weekly #601 (May 24, 1988).

-They revealed Mockingbird as Durant, who now reunited the team after twenty years while also assembling a new team consisting of Mitch Hoberman, Ladonna Jameal, Tony Mantegna, Luke McKendrick, Vic Sommers and Dr. Maria Verdugo.
+They revealed Mockingbird as Durant, who now reunited the team after twenty years while also assembling a new team consisting of Mitch Hoberman, Ladonna Jameal, Tony Mantegna, Luke McKendrick, Vic Sommers, and Dr. Maria Verdugo.
 The following issue saw the entire first team, including Durant, die.
 The feature ran through Action Comics Weekly #612 (August 9, 1988), with DiRienzi succeeding Durant as Mockingbird.

-Longtime comic-book letterer Clem Robbins has said that Secret Six originator Bridwell did not have Durant in mind as Mockingbird:
+Longtime comic-book letterer Clem Robins has said that Secret Six originator Bridwell did not have Durant in mind as Mockingbird:

 A second arc of this team, by writer Pasko and original Silver Age artist Springer, ran in Action Comics Weekly #619–630 (September 27 – December 13, 1988).
 DiRienzi died, and his son Rafael disappeared amid intimations that he may be the successor Mockingbird.